COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations: Related Work

+Supervised contrastive learning methods often rely on cross-modal approaches, requiring labeled data alongside the audio.
+Early works \cite{favory2020coala} employ the contrastive loss \cite{chen2020simple} for aligning audio with simple labels.
+MuLaP \cite{manco2022learning} was the first model to jointly represent audio and complex text using a joint transformer encoder with cross-attention layers.
+Recent models \cite{manco2022contrastive, elizalde2023clap, wu2023large} have adopted separate text and audio encoders, allowing independent use of these branches during inference.

-Self-supervised representation learning methods \cite{pascual2019learning, tagliasacchi2020pre, wu2021multi, huang2022masked} build embedding spaces targeting structural information extracted from the audio data itself.
-In \cite{jansen2018unsupervised}, the authors build positive examples for a triplet loss by augmenting with Gaussian noise, time and frequency translations, and sampling with time proximity.
-They also consider example mixing.
-While we compare coherent mixes in our method (Section \ref{subsec:method_contrastive}), in \cite{jansen2018unsupervised}, positive pairs are not coherence-related (e.g., mixing siren and dog sounds).
-As in the supervised case, following \cite{chen2020simple}, multi-class cross-entropy losses are employed \cite{saeed2021contrastive, al2021clar, spijkervet2021contrastive}.
-In COLA \cite{saeed2021contrastive}, the authors train an embedding model with contrastive loss using the simple criterion of sampling positive pairs only from the same audio track (still employing Gaussian noise), outperforming a fully supervised baseline in a plethora of tasks. \cite{garoufis2023multi} pairs mixtures with sources extracted via source separation.
+Self-supervised representation learning methods \cite{pascual2019learning, huang2022masked} create embeddings from structural information in audio data.
+In \cite{jansen2018unsupervised}, positive examples for triplet loss are built using Gaussian noise, time/frequency translations, and time proximity, without ensuring coherence (e.g., mixing unrelated sounds).
+Subsequent methods \cite{spijkervet2021contrastive} adapted the contrastive loss.
+COLA \cite{saeed2021contrastive} uses the simple criterion of sampling positive pairs only from the same audio track, outperforming a supervised baseline. \cite{garoufis2023multi} pairs mixtures with sources extracted via source separation.

-The proposed COCOLA method shares aspects of both supervised and self-supervised approaches.
-Given that stems are pre-separated, we cannot consider the method purely self-supervised.
-At the same time, we process such data with a uni-modal encoder, as is the case of self-supervised methods.
+A line of research \cite{chen2020neural, huang2021modeling, lattner2022samplematch, riou2024stem} focuses on estimating the compatibility of loops for retrieval tasks.
+Although these approaches, like ours, aim to evaluate the coherence between audio tracks, they address a distinct task (retrieval) rather than generative model evaluation.
+Moreover, they have limitations: some of them do not extract individual stems \cite{chen2020neural}, while others rely on fixed stem choices \cite{huang2021modeling, lattner2022samplematch, riou2024stem}.
+In contrast, our method supports any combination of stems, offering greater flexibility.